Scholarships and Prizes

 Sydney Conservatorium of Music Scholarships

-Through the generosity of our donors and benefactors, the Sydney Conservatorium of Music is able to award more than 150 scholarships and prizes each year worth in excess of $700,000.
-Both domestic and international applicants are automatically considered for scholarships assessed on audition results and academic achievement.
+Through the generosity of our donors and benefactors, the Sydney Conservatorium of Music is able to award more than 100 equity and 70 merit scholarships in 2018 worth in excess of $1,300,000.
+Both domestic and international applicants are automatically considered for merit scholarships assessed on audition/portfolio results and academic achievement.

 Peter Sculthorpe Music Fellowship